MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Remove-AppSharedPackageContainer.md

 ```

 ## DESCRIPTION
-The Remove-AppSharedPackageContainer cmdlet removes the shared package container definiton for the particular user.
+The cmdlet removes the shared package container definition for the particular user.

 ## EXAMPLES